raahulsaxena/raahulsaxena.github.io/_posts/2025-03-31-prefix-tree.md

 This Trie stores the words "cat," "bee," and "app," along with "apple."
 Notice how prefixes are shared?
 That’s where the magic happens!

 ## Why Tries Shine in Text Processing

+---

 Tries are particularly useful when dealing with large sets of words or searching for common prefixes.
 Here are some practical applications:

-### 1. **Autocomplete & Predictive Text**
-When you type “app,” a Trie can instantly suggest “apple” and “application” by following the stored characters.
+1. **Autocomplete & Predictive Text**: When you type “app,” a Trie can instantly suggest “apple” and “application” by following the stored characters.

-### 2. **Spell Checking & Correction**
-Tries make it easy to find words that are just one or two edits away, helping autocorrect do its job seamlessly.
+2. **Spell Checking & Correction**: Tries make it easy to find words that are just one or two edits away, helping autocorrect do its job seamlessly.

-### 3. **Pattern Matching**
-Need to find all words that start with “pre”?
+3. **Pattern Matching**: Need to find all words that start with “pre”?
 A Trie can fetch them in a flash, no need for expensive regex operations.

-### 4. **IP Routing**
-Tries aren’t just for words—they’re also used in network routing tables for rapid IP lookup.
+4. **IP Routing** : Tries aren’t just for words—they’re also used in network routing tables for rapid IP lookup.

 ## But Wait, Are Tries Always the Best Choice?

+---

 Tries are powerful, but they’re not a one-size-fits-all solution.
 Their biggest downside?
 Memory usage.
 Since each character needs its own node, Tries can become memory-hungry compared to hash-based approaches.
 If space is a concern, alternatives like Ternary Search Trees or compressed Tries (like Radix Trees) might be worth considering.

 ## A Simple Trie Implementation in C++